WeblateOrg/weblate/docs/user/translating.rst

 available to logged in users, in cases where uncertainty about the translation arises, which will prompt another translator to review it.

-The suggestions are dialy scanned to remove duplicate ones or the one where suggestion matches current translation.
+The suggestions are scanned on a daily basis to remove duplicate ones or suggestions that match the current translation.

 Comments
 --------

 The comments can be posted in two scopes - source string or translation.
-Choose the one which matches topic you want to discuss.
-The source string comments are good for prividing feedback on the original string, for example that it should be rephrased or is confusing.
+Choose the one which matches the topic you want to discuss.
+The source string comments are good for prividing feedback on the original string, for example that it should be rephrased or it is confusing.

 You can use Markdown syntax in the comments and mention other users using ``@mention``.